 A mediator has many advantages, namely:

 - Disputes tend to ignite tempers and emotions between the conflicting partners making the process futile if they cannot overcome them.
-Mediators eliminate this emotion by remaining focused as finding a solution is his top priority.
+Mediators eliminate this emotion by remaining focused as finding a solution is their top priority.

-- Acting as a sound board for all partners involved, mediators facilitate non-confrontational dialogue.
+- Acting as a soundboard for all partners involved, mediators facilitate non-confrontational dialogue.

-When all fails Consult an Attorney
+When All Fails Consult an Attorney